Robbie025/robbie025.github.io/about.md

 At the moment, i work as a FMEA leader at Volvo Consturction Equipment in Eskilstuna, Sweden.
 The role is broad but focussed on the driveline systems of wheel loaders, excavators and haulers.
 I have to interact with development engineers, system engineers, project managers etc., which makes me happy.

-The question that I am trying to figure out during my daily work is, how can current control measures - for reliable ans safe operations - that are dependent on the vigilance of human operators (similiar to a regular car driver) be transferred or engineered in autonomous machines.
-This question is forcing me to think acorss disciplines including legal manners and standardization.
+The question that I am trying to figure out during my daily work is, how can current control measures - for reliable & safe machines - that are currently dependent on the vigilance of human operators (similiar to a regular car driver) be transferred or engineered in autonomous systems.
+This question is forcing me to think across disciplines including legal manners and standardization.

 <!---